wulzymart/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Task 7:
 Write a program that prints #pythoniscool, followed by a new line, in the standard output.

 	Your program should be maximum 2 lines long
 	You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py

+# Task 8:
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: